The new Princess of Wales, from commoner to future queen

 But Kate was not without criticism.
 Some feminists criticized her for her perfectly groomed appearance hours after giving birth.

-The fact that she didn’t hide her postpartum belly was well-received.
+The fact that she didn’t hide her postpartum tummy was well received.
 But British actress Keira Knightley said Kate’s tidy appearance puts pressure on women to “look pretty” and “hide our pain”.

 Novelist Hilary Mantel accused Kate of looking like “a shop window mannequin with no personality of her own”.